NetherlandsWorldwide

 If you want to authorise someone to vote on your behalf, follow the steps below:

-1. Get an authorisation form from your municipality.
+1. Get an authorisation form from your municipality or download the form online.

 2. Have the person who will be voting for you fill in their details on the form.
 Then complete the rest of the form yourself.
 This way you can make sure that you are authorising the right person.